SumoLogic/sumologic-documentation/docs/search/search-query-language/search-operators/macro.md

 ### Limitations

 - You can create a maximum of 50 macros.
-- You can add a maximum of 5 definitions.
+- You can add a maximum of 5 arguments.

-### Example
+### Example without arguments

 Consider the below query, which searches for errors with `timeslice` of 5 minutes.